BORN in MAZATLAN

 Found in baja

 Fast forward to the early 1970s.
-A group of California surfers ventured south in their van to explore the breaks along the coast.
+As the story goes, a group of California surfers ventured south in their van to explore the breaks along the coast.
 Eventually they found themselves in Baja, where they also discovered hidden surf spots, friendly cantinas, and a beloved local beer called Pacifico.

 Imported by surfers